[UPDATE AT THE BOTTOM 11/2/2017]

 But it could have been one image or video in a zip file containing 100’s of images or videos.
 Buried in there.
 Being uploaded as a zip multiple times as a “cub porn” collection without Kirkwood ever knowing it existed.

 In which case, Kirkwood viewed porn that many of us, including myself, may find distasteful, like cub porn, but not necessarily illegal.
-Somewhere in there, maybe known or unknown to him, was real porn.
+Somewhere in there, maybe known or unknown to him, was the real porn that you can find on websites such as https://www.watchmygirlfriend.xxx/.
 And he just didn’t know.

 By the way, yeah, that’s an actual defense to this charge.
 “I didn’t know it was there.”